 How do you select the people you interview?

 In the beginning, and still sometimes currently, I have reached out to people I’ve met through social media who have already been open about their mental health history.
-Most of these folks were already active to varying degrees as mental health advocates and/or bloggers.
+Many of these folks were already active to varying degrees as mental health advocates and/or bloggers.

 What is the process for the interview?